 Are you currently in a situation where state authorities or the IRS are demanding money from you?
-Regardless of whether you feel that the money is actually owed or not, there are a number of different solutions in these situations.
-9 times out of 10, having a professional solve the tax issue gets a better solution than an individual would get on their own.
+Regardless of whether you feel that the money is actually owed or not, there are a number of different solutions.
+Nine out of ten, having a professional tax resolution company solve tax issues gets a better solution than an individual or even an individual tax professional would get on their own.

 Owing money to the IRS or state is different from owing money to a bank for a credit card or other loan.
-The IRS and state have expanded collection rights that unsecured creditors do not.
-They can levy assets such as bank accounts, or garnish income from social security, retirement, or wages.
+The IRS and state have expanded collection abilities that unsecured creditors do not.
+They can levy assets such as bank accounts, or garnish income from social security, retirement, or wages without having to go through the traditional legal process.
 They may file a tax lien and even potentially seize property such as real estate, cars, boats or other physical assets that you own to pay off your tax debt.